sla686/sla686.github.io/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following commands:

 ### `npm start`